Welcome to church!

 I well remember the instigation of May Mission Month by J.D.
 Williams (Leader of the then Australian Baptist Missionary Society – now GI).
 The challenge then was “a weeks wages in May”.

-Check in TAS App – Thank You for remembering
+Check in TAS App – Are you remembering?

 We can now fill the church to 100% capacity, which is great news.
 Well actually we can’t quite at the moment until eight of the pews on the northern side of the church are back in action, but we are permitted to!